-The Expiration action in an S3 bucket lifecycle always overrides ILM settings.
+When an S3 bucket lifecycle is configured, the lifecycle expiration actions override the ILM policy for objects that match the lifecycle filter.
 As a result, an object might be retained on the grid even after any ILM instructions for placing the object have lapsed.